Showing posts with label gatlinburg. Show all posts

 Bobbie and Sherry sat outside in the rocking chairs while I walked around taking pictures.

-We walked thought the Apple store and then headed back to the condominiums where Sherry and Bobbie both took naps, I wrote in my journal.
+We walked through the Apple store and then headed back to the condominiums, where Sherry and Bobbie both took naps; I wrote in my journal.

-I was the eldest daughter of Mary and Arthur Newell, age 31, living with my parents in Lexington Massachusetts.
-My sister Marjorie Newell and father were aboard the Titanic returning home from our trip to Egypt, Jerusalem, and Bethlehem.
+I was the eldest daughter of Mary and Arthur Newell, age 31, living with my parents in Lexington, Massachusetts.
+My sister, Marjorie Newell, and my father were aboard the Titanic, returning home from our trip to Egypt, Jerusalem, and Bethlehem.

-Our mother and sister did not attend this trip.
+Our mother and sister did not accompany us on this trip.

-We were both given a handheld recording that you pressed stop, a number, and then go, to listen as we walked through the museum.
+We were both given a handheld recording device that you pressed 'stop,' a number, and then 'go' to listen as we walked through the museum.

 Going First Class